rust-console/gba/book/src/the-hardware-memory-map.md

 to write `0x01u8` to either `0x500_0000` or `0x500_0001` then you'd actually _effectively_ be writing `0x0101u16` to `0x500_0000`.

-PALRAM follows what we'll call the "Video Memory Wait" rule: If you to access the memory during a vertical blank or horizontal blank period there's 0 wait cycles, and if you try to access the memory while the display controller is drawing there is a 1 cycle wait inserted _if_ the display controller was using that memory at that moment.
+PALRAM follows what we'll call the "Video Memory Wait" rule: If you try to access the memory during a vertical blank or horizontal blank period there's 0 wait cycles, otherwise there is a chance of a 1 cycle wait _if_ the display controller was using that precise memory location at that moment.

 ### Video RAM (VRAM)